Panic Attack vs. Heart Attack: How to Tell the Difference

 Both panic and heart attacks can happen without any warning.
 However, in most cases, a heart attack occurs after physical activity.
 This can be either a strenuous or light physical activity.

 A panic attack cannot cause a heart attack.
 As we’ve mentioned, one or more of your coronary arteries must have a blockage for you to experience a heart attack.
-However, stress and anxiety may increase your risk factor for a heart attack.
+However, anxiety and stress may increase your risk factor for a heart attack.

 Negative thoughts often accompany a panic attack.
 In the middle of it, you may start thinking about death and bad things happening to you.
 Shift your focus instead.
 Look at a flower or something else distracting in your environment and focus on that until the symptoms have subsided.

 Most people hyperventilate when they’re having a panic attack.
 This involves taking deeper breaths than usual.
-This pattern of breathing causes shortness of breath, disorientation, dizziness, and chest pains.
+This breathing pattern causes shortness of breath, disorientation, dizziness, and chest pains.

 Learning how to control your breathing will shorten the panic cycle and relieve your symptoms.
 Try breathing in for 3 seconds, hold your breath for 2 seconds, and release for three seconds.